Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Introduction

-Despite their appeal, existing divide-and-conquer approaches typically face a fundamental bottleneck: the number of measurements required to achieve a desired accuracy increases exponentially as the computation is decomposed into more pieces.
-A representative example is quantum circuit cutting.
-Because conventional wire cutting and gate cutting rely on quasiprobability simulation, the reconstruction step introduces rescaling factors in the estimator, which in turn amplify statistical fluctuations.
-Concretely, let $\gamma \geq 1$ denote the rescaling factor and $K$ the number of cut locations.
-Then, when estimating the expectation value of a product observable with operator norm bounded by $1$ within additive error $\epsilon$, the conventional cutting scheme typically uses the bound that it suffices to take $\mathcal{O}(\gamma^{2K}/\epsilon^2)$ measurements, as implied by Hoeffding's inequality.
+Despite their appeal, existing divide-and-conquer approaches typically face a key practical bottleneck: the number of measurements required to achieve a desired accuracy grows exponentially as the computation is decomposed into more pieces.
+In the case of conventional quantum circuit cutting, for example, rescaling factors $\gamma$ introduced in the reconstruction step inflate the estimator variance.
+Moreover, because these factors compound multiplicatively across cut locations, the sampling overhead typically grows exponentially with the number of cuts~\cite{PRXQuantum.6.010316}.
+More precisely, let $K$ denote the number of cut locations, and let $\gamma_k$ denote the rescaling factor associated with the decomposition used at the $k$-th cut.
+A standard analysis then implies that, to estimate the expectation value of a bounded observable to additive error $\epsilon$ with high probability, the sufficient number of measurements scales as